 And notwithstanding any ecclesiastical implications, where the internal actions of TEC and EDFW are not illegal in the nonecclesiastical sense, fraudulent, against public policy, or a threat to public health and safety, judicial review of these actions would be improper.
 See Westbrook, 231 S.W.3d at 392, 402, 404; Whitmire, 2009 WL 2196126, at 4-5; Harden, 634 S.W.2d at 59-60.
 One of the questions before us, then-to the extent we can consider it-is whether this record reflects that their actions were illegal, against public policy, fraudulent, or a threat to public health and safety, or whether, instead, they were proper actions that were permissible and binding on their members under their internal rules.
-To the limited extent that we can consider these organizations' internal actions, we do not think that the record affirmatively reflects any activities that were per se illegal in a nonecclesiastical sense or against public policy, fraudulent, or against public health and safety.
+To the limited extent that we can consider these organizations' internal actions, we do not think that the record affirmatively reflects any activities that were per se illegal in a nonecclesiastical definition of "episcopal" has two parts: (a) "of, advocating, or governed by an episcopacy," and (b) "of or relating to the Protestant Episcopal Church or the Episcopal Church in Scotland."
+Id. at 764-65.
+Webster's defines "episcopalian" as (1) an adherent to the episcopal form of church government and (2) "a member of an episcopal church (as the Protestant Episcopal Church)."
+See id. at 765.

+sense or against public policy, fraudulent, or against public health and safety.

 Although Appellees argue that under state associations law they were within their rights to remove the diocese and diocesan property from TEC, such law applies to the rules used by associations to regulate, within legal limits, their own internal affairs, not to the question of an association's identity.
-Compare Juarez, 172 S.W.3d at 279 (private association's right to govern its affairs), with Jones, 443 U.S. at 604, 99 S. Ct. at 3026 (stating that if the interpretation of an ownership instrument requires resolution of a religious controversy, the court must defer to resolution of the doctrinal issue by the authoritative ecclesiastical body), and Westbrook, 231 S.W.3d at 398, 400 (quoting Minton, 297 S.W. at 621-22, to explain why courts must decline jurisdiction over disputes concerning church membership and holding that while neutral principles may define a dispute, their application may impinge on a church's ability to manage its internal affairs).
-Further, their assertion ignores the fact that EDFW was part of the larger, hierarchical association and subject to the larger association's constitution and canons until disaffiliation.101
+Compare Juarez, 172 S.W.3d at 279 (private association's right to govern its affairs), with Jones, 443 U.S. at 604, 99 S.Ct. at 3026 (stating that if the interpretation of an ownership instrument requires resolution of a religious controversy, the court must defer to resolution of the doctrinal issue by the authoritative ecclesiastical body), and Westbrook, 231 S.W.3d at 398, 400 (quoting Minton, 297 S.W. at 621-22, to explain why courts must decline jurisdiction over disputes concerning church membership and holding that while neutral principles may define a dispute, their application may impinge on a church's ability to manage its internal affairs).
+Further, their assertion ignores the fact that EDFW was part of the larger, hierarchical association and subject to the larger association's constitution and canons until disaffiliation.101 with the larger association's governing documents.

-Under associations law, while the members of EDFW were within their rights to modify their governing documents however they saw fit as long as they did so by following their own internal rules, EDFW was also a member entity of a larger association, and its actions in modifying its governing documents directly conflicted with the larger association's governing documents.
 When it defied the governing strictures of the association of which it was a member, and particularly when it declared itself apart from that organization, it lost its identity as a part of that larger association.
-See Green, 808 S.W.2d at 550-51 (listing factors courts consider to identify whether a church is hierarchical); Templo Ebenezer, Inc., 752 S.W.2d at 198 (distinguishing hierarchical churches from congregational churches based on the congregational-type church's independence and ability to "totally control[] its own destiny").
+102 See Green, 808 S.W.2d at 550-51 (listing factors courts consider to identify whether a church is hierarchical); Templo Ebenezer, Inc., 752 S.W.2d at 198 (distinguishing hierarchical churches from congregational churches based on the congregational-type church's independence and ability to "totally control[] its own destiny").